<a href=”https://www.bloglovin.com/blog/18890689/?claim=kc7wj3zdm78″>Follow my blog with Bloglovin</a>

 At Progressive Nectar, we believe, food is medicine.
-When it comes to wellness, bone broth is essential.
+When it comes to overall health & wellness, bone broth is essential.
 Today many doctors prescribe bone broth to help heal gut problems, auto-immune diseases, common colds, and even recommend it as a staple in everyday healthy diets.

 How to Make Bone Broth

 How do you make bone broth at home and where do you get the bones?
 For essential bones, head off to your local butcher shop or Asian market.
 The best bones to use are beef knuckles and chicken necks.
 Other people use feet and tails…but not I. Once you get the bones home, roast them at 375F for about 30-40 minutes.
 From there making a basic broth is simple.
 For the most flavor, try sautéing carrots, onions, fresh ginger and bay leaves in your soup pot.
 Add ¼ cup apple cider vinegar and the roasted bones to the pot, then fill it with water.
 Bring soup to a boil for 20 minutes, then reduce heat and simmer on low for 24 to 72 hours.
 You can even transfer the soup to a crock-pot and set-it and forget-it.
 Let the aromas fill your home while your soup turns into a super healing delicious broth.
 Add sea salt to taste.
 Feel free to drink bone broth as is or use in recipes like our famous Pho Soup recipe found here.

 Check out these top 5 reasons to drink bone broth:

 - Nourish your gut.
 The gelatin in bone broth is found to support healing intestines.

 - Increase Collagen.
 Bone broth is a rich source of collagen.
 The best inner nutrients for beautiful skin.
 Stop spending money on fancy creams, drink bone broth for natural beauty and look even more radiant.